-It is important to understand how incomes are distributed within the broad income bands-for example, there is a substantive difference between a household earning just over 30% of AMI and one earning 50% of AMI or those earning 50% of AMI compared to those earning 80% of AMI, for example.
-The charts below show the distribution of AMI within the standard HUD income bands for all households, owner households, and renter households.
+It is important to understand how incomes are distributed within the broad income bands-for example, there is a substantive difference between a household earning just over 30% of AMI and one earning 50% of AMI or those earning 50% of AMI.
+The following charts show the distribution of AMI within the standard HUD income bands for owner households and renter households.